Share on Mastodon

 to wp-config.php

-, the plugin settings page will show some debugging info.
 If debug logging is enabled as well, connection errors will be logged to WordPress’s debug log.

 Links